joshfire/woodman/README.md

 When you package your application for release, you may not want that version to log anything, be it only because it is quite useless to log things to a destination that no one will ever see.
 While it's easy to silence Woodman, leaving the calls to Woodman in the code has a couple of drawbacks:

 * Size often matters for a release version.
-You will typically run a JavaScript minifier to shrink the size of the code to a bare minimum before release.
-Calls to Woodman take up useful bytes for just about nothing.
+It is common practice to run a JavaScript minifier to shrink the size of the code to a bare minimum before release.
+Including Woodman and calls to Woodman take up useful bytes for just about nothing.
-* Speed matters as well and calls to Woodman are regular JavaScript function calls that consume a little bit of time and memory even when they do not do anything.
+* Speed matters as well and, even though they do not do anything when Woodman is configured not to log anything, calls to Woodman are regular JavaScript function calls that consume a little bit of time and memory.

 Not being able to remove logs from the code is probably one of the reasons why most JavaScript libraries do not contain logging traces in the first place.
 Woodman would not be *that* useful if it could not address that issue.
 Fortunately, it can!

-The *precompiler* can strip your code of all references to Woodman.
+The *precompiler* that comes bundled with Woodman strips your code from all references to Woodman.

 ### Run the precompiler
 To run the precompiler on a JavaScript file, clone Woodman's repository to some local folder, run `npm install` on that folder and run the following node.js command: